 As with all our ideas, never leave burning candles unattended.

-3. Make an outdoor fall decor idea easy
+6. Craft an easy outdoor fall decor idea

 Looking for easy outdoor fall decor ideas?

-'Use humble terracotta pots to house pumpkins, foliage and flowers to give fall looks to doorways and entrances,' says Sara Bird.
+'Use humble terracotta pots to house pumpkins, foliage and flowers to give fall looks to doorways, entrances and for fall porch decor,' says Sara Bird.
 'Use a crate to elevate and add height with more foliage and lanterns arranged on the floor.
 A lantern and candle will give an inviting warm glow come the evening.'